oracle/docker-images/CONTRIBUTING.md

 ### Base Image Rules

-1. All Oracle product images must use an Oracle Linux base image.
 1. Extend an existing product image wherever possible.
 For example, if your product requires WebLogic, then extend the WebLogic image instead of creating your own WebLogic installation.
+1. If you can't extend an existing image, your image must use the `oraclelinux:7-slim` base image as this image provides the smallest attack surface and is updated whenever a CVE errata is published.
 1. Re-use existing scripts wherever possible.
 If a particular base image or script doesn't have the functionality you need, open an issue and work with the image owner to implement it.
-1. Specify a fixed version in the `FROM` directive, i.e. use `FROM oraclelinux:7-slim` or `FROM java/serverjre:8`.
+1. Specify a version in the `FROM` directive, i.e. use `FROM oraclelinux:7-slim` or `FROM java/serverjre:8`.
 1. All images must provide a `CMD` or `ENTRYPOINT`.
 If your image is designed to be extended, then this should output documentation on how to extend the